Sparse Signal Processing with Linear and Nonlinear Observations: A Unified Shannon-Theoretic Approach: Sufficient Conditions for Recovery

-\begin{remark} In certain models the worst-case mutual information $I(X_\Sone;Y | X_\Stwo, \bmin, S)$ can be exactly equal to zero, such as the linear model with ${\cal B} \ni 0$ which would lead to a vacuous upper bound.
-However such cases can possibly be avoided for models where such $\bmin$ occur with zero probability (such as continuous $\bS$) by considering a typical set of $\bS$ where the worst-case mutual information is non-zero in the set and the atypical set has vanishing probability. \end{remark}
+For the proof of Lemma \ref{lemma:beta_ub}, we utilize an upper bound on the error probability $P(E_i|B)$ for each $i = 1,\ldots,K$, corresponding to subsets with $|\St| = K-i$ and conditioned on the event $\bS \in B$.
+For this subset $B$ of ${\cal B}^K$, the ML decoder constrained to the case $\bS \in B$ is considered and analyzed, such that in its definition in \eqref{eq:ML} the likelihood terms are averaged over $p(\bS | \bS \in B)$.
+This upper bound is characterized by the error exponent $E_o(\rho,b)$ for $\rho \in [0,1]$ and $b \in B$, which is described by

-The sufficiency conditions in Theorem \ref{thm:main_result} are derived from an upper bound on the error probability $P(E_i)$ for each $i = 1,\ldots,K$.
-This upper bound is characterized by the error exponent $E_o(\rho)$, which is described by
+For continuous models, sums are replaced with the appropriate integrals and $(\SSt, \St)$ is any partitioning of $S$ to $i$ and $K-i$ variables.